MysteryBlokHed/cluecards/README.md

 I've done my best to document them [here](./Inference.md).
 You don't need to read it to use the website, but it might be interesting.

-Note that GitLab has a maximum number of LaTeX cells per markdown file, so it will not display properly unless you're looking at this repository [on GitHub](https://github.com/MysteryBlokHed/cluecards).

 ## Folder structure

 | Folder    | Purpose                                                            |